The movies always make vampires look cool, but for most people, experiences with bloodsuckers are anything but sexy and sophisticated.

 Despite being tight, the shirt is also long, so if you have a male dog you should expect to get a little pee on it.
 All of this adds up to a good idea poorly realized, which is why the Insect Shield Tee ranks so low on this list.

-Flea Away Natural comes in chewable form, which makes it extremely easy to apply while creating long-lasting effects.
+Flea Away Natural comes in chewable form, making it extremely easy to apply while creating long-lasting effects, which puts it at number one for the best mosquito repellent for dogs.
 Even better, dogs seem to love the liver taste, so getting them to take their medicine isn’t a chore at all.

 For a slightly less expensive solution, try Vet’s Best.
 This fresh-smelling spray is DEET-free, yet nevertheless keeps mosquitoes at bay for hours at a time.